H.R.1309 - Workplace Violence Prevention for Health Care and Social Service Workers Act116th Congress (2019-2020) |

 (II) for employers to respond to reports of workplace violence;

-(IV) to provide medical care or first aid to affected employees.
+(IV) to provide medical care or first aid to affected employees; and

 (v) Procedures for emergency response, including procedures for threats of mass casualties and procedures for incidents involving a firearm or a dangerous weapon.

-(vii) Procedures for coordination of risk assessment efforts, Plan development, and implementation of the Plan with other employers who have employees who work at the covered facility or who are performing the covered service.
+(I) ensuring the coordination of risk assessment efforts, Plan development, and implementation of the Plan with other employers who have employees who work at the covered facility or who are performing the covered service; and

 (viii) Procedures for conducting the annual evaluation under paragraph (6).

-(C) AVAILABILITY OF PLAN.—Each Plan shall be made available at all times to the covered employees who are covered under such Plan.
+(I) made available at all times to the covered employees who are covered under such Plan; and

 (A) IN GENERAL.—As soon as practicable after a workplace violence incident, risk, or hazard of which a covered employer has knowledge, the employer shall conduct an investigation of such incident, risk, or hazard under which the employer shall—